RetroDECK/ES-DE/USERGUIDE-DEV.md

 All files and entries that are removed are logged to `~/.emulationstation/es_log.txt` so it could be a good idea to make a backup copy of this file after running the cleanup, for future reference.

+Any media directories that are empty after the cleanup will also be removed by this utility.

 Note that only systems and collections that are currently enabled will be processed by the utility.

 ![alt text](images/es-de_orphaned_data_cleanup.png "ES-DE Orphaned Data Cleanup")